Youssef-Ma7moud-Eid/Youssef-Ma7moud-Eid/README.md

 ## 👋 About Me

-Flutter Developer with **1+ year experience** building production apps across two concurrent roles.
-B.Sc.
-Computer Science — Faculty of Computers & AI, Fayoum University.
+Flutter Developer with 1+ year of experience delivering production-ready mobile applications, including a live sports platform and a mini SaaS solution for ESC/POS thermal printing.
+B.Sc. in Computer Science, Faculty of Computers & AI, Fayoum University.

-From **ESC/POS thermal printing engines** to **live sports event platforms** — I ship features that work in the real world.

 ---